demisto/content/Packs/BluecatAddressManager/README.md

 4. In the **System Configuration** page, you will see various configuration options.
 Look for the **Timezone** section.
 5. Click on the **Edit** button next to the timezone field.
 6. A pop-up window or a dropdown menu will appear, depending on the version of BlueCat Address Manager you are using.
-   a.
-If it's a pop-up window, select the desired timezone from the list provided and click **Save** or **Apply** to save the changes.
+  - If it's a pop-up window, select the desired timezone from the list provided and click **Save** or **Apply** to save the changes.
-   b.
-If it's a dropdown menu, click on the dropdown arrow and select the desired timezone from the list.
+  -  If it's a dropdown menu, click on the dropdown arrow and select the desired timezone from the list.
 Then click on **Save** or **Apply** to save the changes.
 Once you have saved the changes, the timezone in BlueCat Address Manager will be updated accordingly.

 ## Collect Events from Vendor